MicrosoftDocs/dynamics-365-fraud-protection/content/extensibility-with-power-bi.md

 ---
 author: yvonnedeq
-description: This topic explains how to use event hubs with Microsoft Power BI to extend the functionality of Dynamics 365 Fraud Protection and incorporate Fraud Protection data into an organization's processes and workflows. ms.author: v-madeq ms.service: fraud-protection ms.date: 10/23/2020
+description: This topic explains how to use event hubs with Microsoft Power BI to extend the functionality of Dynamics 365 Fraud Protection and incorporate its data into an organization's processes and workflows. ms.author: v-madeq ms.service: fraud-protection ms.date: 10/23/2020